nandangrover/interview-resources/JAVASCRIPT.md

 So.
 With this in mind, the answer is that variables in a closure are stored in the stack and heap.
 Depending on your point of view.
 From the point of view of the language, it's definitely the stack.
 Since that's what closures are in theory - a modified stack.

+### 5. What is functional programming?

+Functional programming (often abbreviated FP) is the process of building software by composing `pure functions`, `avoiding shared state`, `mutable data`, and `side-effects`.
+Functional programming is declarative rather than imperative, and application state flows through `pure functions`.
+Contrast with object oriented programming, where application state is usually shared and colocated with methods in objects.

+Functional programming is a programming paradigm, meaning that it is a way of thinking about software construction based on some fundamental, defining principles (listed above).
+Other examples of programming paradigms include object oriented programming and procedural programming.

+Examples of functional programming includes:
+.map()
+.filter()
+.reduce()

+To know more check out this [blog](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0)